nibeditans/Customer-Retention-Revenue-Optimization-System/README.md

 - Optimize resource allocation
 - Drive measurable business impact

 ## 🤝 Connect

-If you found this project interesting or have feedback, feel free to star and fork the repository, and follow for more such insightful projects!
+If you found this project interesting and have feedback, feel free to star and fork the repository, and follow for more such insightful projects!

 My Portfolio & Profiles:
 - **[Portfolio](https://nibeditans.github.io/)**